ericrsmith35/DatatableV2/README.md

 ---
 ## Release Notes
+08/14/20 -  Eric Smith -    Version 2.41 -
+            Bug Fix:        Fixed issue with time and date-time fields being displayed as a day earlier

 08/11/20 -  Eric Smith -    Version 2.40 -
             Updates:        Added attribute to allow the suppression of the record link on the SObject's 'Name' field
             Bug Fix:        Fixed code so the 'Name' Field column now sorts correctly